 “…every law, no matter how unjust and petty, ultimately carries a death sentence as its enforcement mechanism.
 For the sake of clarity, every law should be appended with “or else we’ll kill you.”

-At a minimum, voting implies acceptance of the premise—that government is necessary, and whoever gets the most votes gets to rule all, even those who didn’t vote for them, and that violence is an acceptable means of conflict resolution, as long as it’s sanctioned by the majority.
+So at a minimum, voting implies acceptance of the premise—that government is necessary, and whoever gets the most votes gets to rule all, even those who didn’t vote for them, and that violence is an acceptable means of conflict resolution, as long as it’s sanctioned by the majority.

 But I reject that premise out of hand, because first of all, government isn’t, in fact, necessary—anything that the government “provides” to the people would be better provided by private businesses in a free and open marketplace; and secondly, nobody has the right to rule over anyone else, even if we all vote on it and the majority wins; and finally, violence is never an acceptable means of conflict resolution, and thus should be avoided whenever possible—and certainly shouldn’t be the default.